DerekHJH/llvm-tutorial/README.md

 # The Lexer

 When it comes to implementing a language, the first thing needed is the ability to process a text file and recognize what it says.
 The traditional way to do this is to use a “lexer” (aka ‘scanner’) to break the input up into “tokens”.
 Each token returned by the lexer includes a token code and potentially some metadata (e.g. the numeric value of a number).

-Now, we may refer to the "Lexer" part of code.
+Now, we may refer to the "Lexer" part of the code.

 # The Parser